Please enter the passkey to continue to the game instructions.

 Your decisions therefore affect the system with a delay, and their full impact may only become visible several weeks later.

-Your objective is to minimize total costs over the course of the game.
+Your objective is to minimize your total costs over the course of the game.
 These consist of:

 Total Cost = $200 + (Inventory x $0.50) + (Backlog x $1)